jerry2eden/09-water-salinity/README.md

 **Time Series Analysis**

 ![Time series forcast](https://github.com/Justus-coded/09-water-salinity/blob/master/images/TS%202.JPG)

+More information on the modelling can be found [here](https://github.com/HamoyeHQ/09-water-salinity/tree/master/model)

 ### Pipeline Building
 Our pipeline was built using Keras sequential API, a deep learning API running on top of the machine learning platform TensorFlow.
 The components were built locally on the jupyter notebook as opposed to using a docker image, due to lack of computing power.
 Our model is ready for deployment using kuberflow and is reusable.
 However we could not test this model as a result of using gcp free tier